isabella232/livefyre.en/help/implementation/c-advanced-topics/c-gdpr-compliance/c-userprivacyoptout.md

 seo-title: userPrivacyOptOut
 title: userPrivacyOptOut
 uuid: a043c50e-0a02-4c83-bbce-54b9b51316a5
-index: y
-internal: n
-snippet: y

 ---

 # userPrivacyOptOut{#userprivacyoptout}

-Add the userPrivacyOptOut flag to the page to allow a site visitor to opt out of this tracking.
+Add the `userPrivacyOptOut` flag to the page to allow a site visitor to opt out of this tracking.

 Livefyre provides JavaScript events to track user activity in your Livefyre Apps.